Showing posts with label Steak. Show all posts

 French menus?

-Just add the word, words, or phrase that you are searching for to the words "Behind the French Menu" and search with Google.
-Behind the French Menu’s links include hundreds of words, names, and phrases that are seen on French menus.
-There are over 400 articles that include over 3,000 French dishes with English translations and explanations.
+Just add the word, words, or phrase you are searching for to the phrase "Behind the French Menu" enclosed in inverted commas (quotation marks) and search using Google, Bing, or another search engine.
+Behind the French Menu's links include hundreds of words, names, and phrases commonly seen on French menus.
+There are over 450 posts featuring more than 4,000 French dishes, all accompanied by English translations and explanations.

 Behind the French Menu